GBAF Logo

 Add as preferred source on Google

-WARSAW, July 6 (Reuters) - Britain, the Netherlands, Finland and Poland are making "significant progress" on the new Multilateral Defence Mechanism and aim to establish it by 2027, the countries said in a joint statement on Monday.
+WARSAW, July 6 (Reuters) - Britain, the Netherlands, Finland and Poland are making "significant progress" on the Multilateral Defence Mechanism planned by the four nations and aim to establish it by 2027, they said in a joint statement on Monday.

 Defence financing is set to be a key topic at this week's NATO summit in Ankara, Turkey.
 The MDM is one of several competing initiatives aimed at channelling more private cash into rearming nations.